Elijah Wood wants to make a 'Grand Theft Auto' movie

 Elijah Wood, the star of The Lord of the Rings trilogy, has said he would love to adapt Grand Theft Auto into a film.

-During a new episode of Hot Ones with First We Feast, a YouTube interview series where celebrities chat and eat spicy wings, the actor chatted with host Sean Evans about his video game background, from being the voice of Spyro the Dragon as well as appearing in God Of War.
+During a new episode of Hot Ones with First We Feast, a YouTube interview series where celebrities chat and eat spicy wings, the actor chatted with host Sean Evans about his video game background, from being the voice of Spyro the Dragon as well as appearing in God Of War 3.

 Sean Evans then went on to ask Wood if there is a game he thinks is ready to be adapted to the big screen.